pubnub/pubnub-mcp-server/resources/sdk_docs/c-sharp_objects.md

 # App Context API for C# SDK

-App Context (formerly Objects v2) provides serverless storage for user and channel metadata and membership associations.
-Events are triggered on create/update/delete (no event if data is unchanged).
-Use try/catch with the C# SDK: invalid parameters throw exceptions; server/network errors are returned in status.
+App Context (formerly Objects v2) provides serverless storage for user and channel metadata and their membership associations.
+PubNub triggers events when object data is set, updated, or removed.
+Setting the same data that already exists does not trigger an event.

+Use try/catch when working with the C# SDK.
+Invalid parameters throw exceptions; server/network errors are returned in PNStatus.

 ##### Request execution

-Use `try`/`catch` when working with the C# SDK.

-If a request has invalid parameters (for example, a missing required field), the SDK throws an exception.
-If the request reaches the server but fails (server error or network issue), the error details are available in the returned `status`.

 ```
 1try